 Among the leading causes of truck accidents in the United States are:

 - Failure to Respond to Weather or Road Conditions

 While causes such as overloaded cargo or mechanical failure have been identified as common causes of truck accidents, operator error, in its many forms, is the leading cause.
 When you are involved in an accident caused by a poorly operated semi-truck, it is important to speak with an attorney right away to learn about your options and your rights before you start talking settlement offers with an insurance company.
 Once you have accepted an offer, you waive your right to seek further compensation through legal action.

 Even when a novice driver seems to be responsible for an accident, there can be several additional parties that share liability.
 These may include the company a driver works for, the company a driver is delivering to, mechanics, parts manufacturers, local, state, and federal government entities, and more.
 This is one of the most compelling reasons to hire an attorney for your case.

 Keller Law is a small firm with a history of securing big results.
 If you have been injured or a loved one has been killed in a trucking accident, please call 833-546-3675 to schedule a complimentary case review right away.
-We have offices in Naples and Ft.
-Myers to better serve people living throughout the area.
+We have offices in Naples, Fort Myers, and Atlanta, GA to better serve people living throughout the area.